ekirira22/Bank-of-Flatiron/README.md

 ## User Stories
   1. A user can see a table of all transactions.
   2. A user can fill out and submit the form to add a new transaction.
 This should add the new transaction to the table * the new transaction does not have to be persisted to the backend *
   3. A user can filter transactions by typing into the search bar.
-Only transactions with a description matching the search term should be shown in the transactions table.
+Only transactions with a description and category matching the search term should be shown in the transactions table.
   4. A user can sort transactions alphabetically by category or description.
   5. A user can delete a transaction which will remove it from the table